Magdiwang, Romblon: Climate

-Magdiwang is politically subdivided into 9 barangays.

 Demographics

 According to the 2015 Philippine census, Magdiwang has a population of 14,142 people.
 A variant of the Romblomanon language locally, called Sibuyanon, is the native language of the municipality's inhabitants.

 Economy

 Magdiwang is an agricultural municipality with a small percentage of manufacturing and service-oriented activities.
 According to the Office of the Provincial Agriculturist, the municipality has the highest agricultural production in the province.
 Other potential economic activities include fish culture and processing, cut flower industries, cottage industries, garment manufacturing, banking, and tourism.

 Utilities

 Electricity in Magdiwang is provided by the Romblon Electric Cooperative.
 As for water supply, the town as 5 community irrigation projects that have service area of 188 hectares.
 Potable water is mostly supplied through jet pumps, artesian wells, deep wells, and springs.
 Cellular communication is made possible through companies like PLDT, Smart Communications, and Globe Telecom.

 Infrastructure

 Ambulong Port in Magdiwang is the port of entry to Sibuyan Island.
-There are weekly RORO and motorized boat trips to the municipality from Manila, Lucena, Quezon, and San Agustin, Romblon.
+There are weekly RORO and motorized boat trips to the municipality from Manila, Batangas City, Lucena, Quezon, Romblon, Romblon, and San Agustin, Romblon.
 The municipality is connected to its neighboring towns via the Sibuyan Circumferential Road.
 Public utility jeepneys (PUJ), pedicabs, tricycles, and motorcycles are the common form of public transportation in the area.